MrDoritos/neural-xarm/README.md

 Using a neural network for control was an initial idea, however when you consider you need a working movement model to generate the data to train a neural network I put the cart before the horse.
 I still think it would be a fun idea to pursue.

 You can compile the C++ version or use the python version.
-I had to port the algorithm to C++/OpenGL to better support a more embedded device.
+I had to port the algorithm to C++/OpenGL to better support a slower device than my development computer.
+The C++ version will be my primary focus.

 Both programs intend on solving the same idea which is display a virtual model of the robotic arm.